 WATCH THE FULL PERFORMANCE HERE UNTIL THE 24 AUGUST:

 The Head & the Load was co-commissioned by 14-18 NOW: WW1 Centenary Commissions, Park Avenue Armory, Ruhrtriennale and MASS MoCA with additional support from Holland Festival.

 World premiere in London at Tate Modern produced by THE OFFICE performing arts + film in association with Quaternaire with support from the Naomi Milgrom Foundation.
 14-18 NOW is supported by the National Lottery through Heritage Lottery Fund and Arts Council England, and by the Department for Digital Culture, Media & Sport.

 The Head & the Load acknowledges the kind assistance of Marian Goodman Gallery, Goodman Gallery and Lia Rumma Gallery.

-Lead support for the development of The Head & the Load has been provided by Brenda R. Potter, Daniel R. Lewis, the W.L.S.
+Lead support for the development of The Head & the Load was provided by Brenda R. Potter, Daniel R. Lewis, the W.L.S.
 Spencer Foundation and Jennifer & Jonathan Allan Soros, with further support from Alessia Bulgari and Agnes Gund.
-Additional support has been provided by the JKW Foundation, The Andrew W. Mellon Foundation, Wendy Fisher and those donors who wish to remain anonymous, and Simeon Bruner, Sarah McNair and Randal Fippinger, John and Cynthia Reed, Christian and Anna-Louise Rode and Quaternaire.
+Additional support was provided by the JKW Foundation, The Andrew W. Mellon Foundation, Wendy Fisher and those donors who wish to remain anonymous, and Simeon Bruner, Sarah McNair and Randal Fippinger, John and Cynthia Reed, Christian and Anna-Louise Rode and Quaternaire.